-- Plans for the control of surface water inflow and runoff from the quarry site. - The relationship between the planned quarry excavation geometry and the groundwater conditions at the site (i.e. the relationship between the invert of the quarry excavation and the groundwater conditions at the site). - Surface water and groundwater management for unwatering/dewatering and associated discharge (if necessary).
+- Plans for the control of surface water inflow and runoff from the quarry site. - The relationship between the planned quarry excavation geometry and the groundwater conditions at the site (i.e., the relationship between the invert of the quarry excavation and the groundwater conditions at the site). - Surface water and groundwater management plans for unwatering/dewatering and associated discharge (if necessary).

-The QDP is subject to approval by MI, and may require revision(s) to meet relevant licences, permit or lease conditions, specifications, or site-specific requirements.
+The QDP is subject to approval by Manitoba Transportation and Infrastructure and may require revision(s) to meet relevant licenses, permit or lease conditions, specifications, or site-specific requirements.